xuan25/TrueGearCLI/doc/ble_protocol.md

     Each bit in the short represents whether a dot is activated (1) or not (0).
     The most significant bit (1<<15) represents the first dot in the group (top-left).
     The dots are enumerated from top-left to bottom-right, y-first enumeration.
-    For front dots, view the device from the front side (mirrored from actual positions).
+    For front dots, view the device from the front side (mirrored from First-person POV).
-    For back dots, view the device from the back side (normal positions).
+    For back dots, view the device from the back side (First-person POV).

 ```